semanticlib/pazpar2-docker/README.md

 # Using the pre build image from the GitLab registry

 The base image is build by the GitLab CI, you can get a list of existing images [there](https://gitlab.gwdg.de/subugoe/pazpar2/pazpar2-docker-base/container_registry).

+The name of the images is similar to this: `docker.gitlab.gwdg.de/subugoe/pazpar2/pazpar2-docker-base/pazpar2:1.14.0-alpine` Only the version tag should change.

 # Arguments